rrichc/time-tracker/README.md

 - BillingCategory was made robust: in particular - the constructor and setName(), and setRatePerHour() methods.
 - The methods throwing checked exceptions are tested in BillingCategoryTest

+Phase 4: Task 3

+At present, it is clear from the UML diagram that there is a great deal of coupling.
+Part of this is due to the passing of dependencies between a number of classes that then in turn store them as fields, before passing them again.
+There are 3 primary data collections that are responsible for this, the ClientBook, BillingCategories, and MasterTimeLog ArrayLists that drive the entire application.
+Currently these live at the top level inside the MenuTabs object which then passes a reference to the ArrayLists down to every other part of the application that needs them.

+Instead, given more time, I would choose to implement a Model View Controller pattern with the Observer pattern as the basis.
+This would increase the separation of concerns between the model package and UI.
+It would also result in cleaner code such that MenuTab wouldn't need to pass around ClientBook, BillingCategories, and MasterTimeLog.
+Instead, these objects can be made into subjects that observers in the UI package can register themselves to listen to.

+There is also a great deal of redundant code in many of the classes that behave similarly, but regarding different issues.
+This indicates low cohesion.
+Examples of this can be seen when looking at the different SplitPanes (Client, Billing, Time).
+As they have many similar operations, instead - they should all inherit from an Abstract super class that stores the common code, and declares abstract methods for anything the children need to override to provide unique behaviour.
+A similar issue is seen when looking at the MenuOptions for (Client, Billing, Time), and can be similarly solved using the same resolution.